justinline/useBackNavigation/README.md

 ## Problem 1

-- Your web app has modals which open and have the ability to be closed by an X or similar
+- Your web app has modals (under urls) which open and have the ability to be closed by an X or similar
-- Your modals have sub-routes which the user can navigate through
+- Your modals also have sub-routes/sub-pages which the user can navigate through, pushing to the history stack
 - When you click the X, you want to close the entire modal and go back to where you opened it from, regardless of where you navigated to since opening it

 ```tsx